 The main ingredients between gelato and ice cream match up — dairy, sugar, and eggs — but the proportions vary.
-Gelato uses fewer eggs or sometimes no eggs at all as well as more milk and less cream, so it has a lower fat content.
+Gelato uses fewer eggs or sometimes no eggs at all and more milk and less cream, so it has a lower fat content.

 Also, it gets churned at a slower rate, so it contains less air.
 The result?
 A more dense, more flavorful dessert.

 The key to that intensity is the temperature.
-Have you ever gotten a scoop of gelato, headed outside to take a photo, and noticed it already dripping down your hand That's because it's stored at a temperature 10-15°F warmer than ice cream.
-So, it doesn’t numb your tongue, but it melts quickly allowing you to fully experience the flavors.
+Have you ever gotten a scoop of gelato, headed outside to take a photo, and noticed it already dripping down your hand?
+That’s because it’s stored at a temperature 10-15°F warmer than ice cream.
+So, it doesn’t numb your tongue, but it melts quickly, allowing you to experience the flavors fully.

 Not All Gelato Is Created Equal

-Subpar gelaterie use a powder mix and you can taste it — it often has a sticky, slightly grainy texture that coats your mouth in an unpleasant way.
+Subpar gelaterie use a powder mix, and you can taste it — it often has a sticky, slightly grainy texture that unpleasantly coats your mouth.
 You’ll find you chase the flavor with more bites until you’ve filled yourself up on sugar but oddly still crave something more.

 Observe The Gelateria